Venerated words.

 5. Expression.

 Communication is primitive and fundamental.
 In the primordial soup some wriggling thing unknowingly spoke, and in some manner its environment replied.
-Each being, simply by engaging with its environment, communicates with others, however unconnected they might seem, and irrespective of whether they understand what may be meant or not each in their way responds.
+Each BEING, simply by engaging with its environment, communicates with others, however unconnected they might seem, and irrespective of whether they understand what may be meant or not each in their way responds.
 In the beginning was the word, just not one we recognize.

 Life recognizes usefulness in significance and signs; its presence breeds reactions, and environments are born.